How our content is structured

 - In brief: These brief informative texts, not specific to single topics, explain things like bodily functions and anatomy, treatments and diagnostic tests, as well as the principles and methods of evidence-based medicine (EBM).

-"In brief" information can also be found under “Topic areas,” in several A-Z lists organized according to different categories (“The human body,” “Treatments and diagnostic tests” and "Evidence-based health information").
+"In brief" information can also be found under “Topic areas,” (“The human body,” “Treatments and diagnostic tests” and "Evidence-based medicine").

 Glossary: An online glossary of medical and scientific terms.
 Glossary terms within articles are underlined with a dotted line – if you click on them an explanation of the word appears in a separate window.
 The glossary contains important words and technical terms that can't be explained in a short sentence within the article.